 Title: Retired Principal

-John Dale, Retired Principal, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in education administration.
+Jenny Hartman Biler, Retired Principal at St. Mary Catholic Central High School, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in school administration.

 Ms. Biler is a retired educator and school administrator celebrating more than four decades of service to Catholic education as well as her students and staff.
 Inspired to pursue a career in education by her high school teachers, she attended Siena Heights University, earning a Bachelor of Arts in history, theology, English, psychology, and secondary education, and completing her Master of Arts in history, education, and curriculum development in 1976.
 As a part of her commitment to remaining on the cutting edge of her field, Ms. Biler has completed more than 36 credit hours of postgraduate education at several institutions throughout her career.
 After student teaching at St. Mary’s Academy during the 1972-1973 school year, Ms. Biler went on to spend eight years as an educator at St. John’s Jesuit High School and Academy in Toledo.